Affiliate links on Android Authority may earn us a commission. Learn more.

 - Small impressions, big results: If a bulky watch keeps you up at night, this slim tracker might be a helpful option.
 It’s extremely lightweight and comfortable without sacrificing sensors or accuracy.

 - Fitbit is simply the best: The biggest strength of the Inspire 3 is its brand name.
-For the most detailed tracking in the game, Fitbit is the play.
+For some of the most detailed tracking in the game, Fitbit is the play.

 What makes it stand out

-- Garmin Connect is dense with data: Garmin’s companion app offers more insight and data analysis than most of the competition.
+- Garmin Connect is dense with data: Garmin’s companion app offers more insight and data analysis than most competitors.
 For an intense look at your shut-eye, Garmin delivers.

-- It makes Garmin accessible: Unlike Garmin’s Fenix 7 or Instinct lineups, the Venu 2 Plus is an approachable, well-rounded device that won’t overload users with too many niche features.
+- It makes Garmin accessible: Unlike Garmin’s Fenix 7 or Instinct lineups, the Venu 3 is an approachable, well-rounded device that won’t overload users with too many niche features.

 The WHOOP 4.0 is the best wearable sleep tracker without a screen

-Overnight, the WHOOP 4.0 really shines.
-The nylon band and tracker are very comfortable for sleeping and the multi-day battery life makes it easy to keep the tracker ready for use.
-You can even charge the WHOOP 4.0 while it’s on your wrist so you never miss a beat.
-Compared to the previous model, the 4.0 adds SpO2 tracking, as well as a temperature sensor, for even more accurate sleep tracking.
-During our review, the device nailed sleep and wake times and recorded sleep stages consistent with other reliable sleep trackers.
+Overnight, the WHOOP 4.0 shines.
+The nylon band and tracker are very comfortable for sleeping, and the multi-day battery life makes it easy to keep the tracker ready for use.
+You can even charge the WHOOP 4.0 while it’s on your wrist, so you never miss a beat.
+Compared to the previous model, the 4.0 adds SpO2 tracking and a temperature sensor for even more accurate sleep tracking.
+The device consistently nailed my sleep and wake times and recorded sleep stages consistent with other reliable sleep trackers.
+Meanwhile, WHOOP also records users’ input within the app’s Journal feature.
+Each morning, you’ll receive the prompt “What happened yesterday?” inviting you to record details that may be affecting your sleep quality.
+You can then choose what specifics you want to record with options including everything from hydration, travel, or alcohol intake to caffeine and mental health factors.
+I found this feature makes it very easy to identify trends and pinpoint the result of specific behaviors regarding sleep quality.

 Unfortunately, the WHOOP 4.0 is not a cheap device.
-While the tracker itself is considered “free” with a WHOOP membership, the subscription fee is $30 per month and a 12-month membership is required to start.
-This is not our favorite payment structure for wearables.
-However, if that monthly commitment doesn’t phase you, the WHOOP 4.0 is an excellent no-frills tracker with the potential to help users make positive changes to improve their sleep.
+While the tracker is considered “free” with a WHOOP membership, the subscription fee is $30 per month, and a 12-month membership is required to start.
+This is not my favorite payment structure for wearables.
+However, if that monthly commitment doesn’t phase you, the WHOOP 4.0 is an excellent, no-frills tracker that can help you make positive changes to improve your sleep.

 What makes it stand out

-- A stylish accessory by day or night: The WHOOP 4.0 is not only very comfortable, but it’s also a fashionable tracker users can personalize with tons of strap options.
+- A stylish accessory by day or night: The WHOOP 4.0 is very comfortable, but it’s also a fashionable tracker you can personalize with tons of strap options.

 - Distraction-free: Without a bright screen or disruptive notifications, the WHOOP strap won’t keep you up when it’s time to wind down.
-Instead, you can look at your data at your convenience.
+Instead, you can look at your data at your convenience in the Whoop app.

-- Offers actionable insights: By tracking trends and organizing users’ journal entries, the WHOOP 4.0 helps make connections between behavior and rest.
+- Offers actionable insights: By tracking trends and organizing users’ journal entries, the WHOOP 4.0 helps connect behavior and rest.

 The Withings Sleep is the best nonwearable sleep tracker

 If you want a specialized sleep-tracking device that you don’t have to put on your wrist or finger, look no further than Withings Sleep (formerly Nokia Sleep).
-This smart pad can be placed under your mattress to track your sleeping patterns without sacrificing comfort.
+This smart pad is placed under your mattress to track your sleeping patterns without sacrificing comfort.
 While you must be specific when setting it up the first time, you only have to do so once.
-After you install the mat you don’t have to touch it again.
-It’s also quite thin, so don’t worry about feeling anything below you while you sleep.
+After I installed the mat months ago, I haven’t had to touch it again.
+It’s also quite thin, so I definitely can’t feel it below me while I sleep.

-The Withings Sleep collects your data throughout the night, determining your sleep stages by your body movement.
+The Withings Sleep collects data throughout the night, determining users’ sleep stages by body movement.
 The pad tracks all the basics: sleep duration in each phase, interruptions, and heart rate.
-It also offers some extras you won’t find on a wearable sleep tracker.
-The Withings Sleep has a built-in microphone that can help detect breathing disturbances.
+It also offers some extras you won’t find on a wearable sleep tracker, including a built-in microphone that can help detect breathing disturbances.
 This allows the mat to identify signs of chronic conditions such as sleep apnea.
+I didn’t display any warning signs during my review period, but it’s a comforting health monitor to have on hand.

 What makes it stand out